gjwgit/rattleng/installers/README.md

-# Rattleng Installers
+# RattleNG Installers

-RattleNG is implemented using the modern Flutter framework for dart.
-Flutter supports multiple platform targets and Flutter based apps will run native on Android, iOS, Linux, MacOS, and Windows, as well as directly in a browser from the web.
-Flutter functionality is essentially identical across all platforms so the experience across different platforms will be very similar.
+RattleNG is a re-implementation of Rattle using the modern Flutter framework for dart.
+Flutter supports multiple platform targets and Flutter based apps will run native on Linux, MacOS, and Windows.
+The functionality is essentially identical across all platforms so the experience across different platforms will be very similar.
 RattleNG relies on running R locally and so it requires R to be installed on your platform.
 At present R is supported on the desktops (Linux, MacOS, and Windows).

 ## Prerequisite